Go back

 Student Account Services

-Student Account Services provides student fee information, general payment guidelines, as well as installment plans.
+Student Account Services provides student fee information, general payment guidelines and installment plans.
 The office also oversees accounts receivable and the cashier’s window.
 Fee deferments for students with VA benefits are requested through the Veterans Education Benefits Office (VEBO) at 931-221-7760.

 Return to Top of Page

-The Office of the Registrar maintains student academic records and coordinates the registration process.
-The office provides transcripts, verification of enrollment, address and official name changes, and assistance related to registration, graduation and course transfer equivalency.
+The Office of the Registrar, located in the Ellington Building, maintains student academic records (courses, grades, GPA, transcripts, course substitutions, change of majors, etc.) and coordinates registration.
+The office offers a variety of student services, including registration assistance, verification of enrollment, loan deferments, transcript services, address and official name changes and questions related to graduation and course transfer equivalency.
 Registration information, including grades, is available through AP OneStop.

 Return to Top of Page